crisslokman/arch/README.md

 > you can add it as an alias in bashrc file as followes :
 `alias gu='cd git/arch && ./u.sh && cd'

+> i added some bashrc aliases to set a color scheme without the wallpaper `wpg -s ~/wallpaper -n` .